Harsh-Bhundiya/firstrepo/README.md

 # firstrepo
-this is demo for git and git hub class
+this is demo for git and git hub class.